JasminTrotter/interval-tracker/README.md

 A tiny app for tracking interval times

 ## Why I built it:
 This is seriously a tiny, lowkey web app I just slapped together in a few hours over the weekend.
 Don't expect much.
-The reason I created it is I needed a way to track a physical symptom I've been having so I can have insight into its rate of occurance.
+The reason I created it is I needed a way to easily and conveniently track a physical symptom I've been having so I can have insight into its rate of occurance.
 I built it with HTML, CSS, and vanilla JS.

 ### How it works
 Click "Add Time" button to add the current time.
 The "Notes" field is optional.
 You can also optionally set a "Custom Time" if you want to track an occurance that happened prior to the current time.
 If you do enter a custom time, make sure that is is not a time that is prior to the most recently entered time, otherwise it will break the interval length calculation.